Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Complex-Riemannian metrics associated with cycles

 \section{Complex-Riemannian metrics associated with cycles}

-After having studied deformations of twistor families of K3-surfaces above, we now investigate the question posed by Fels--Huckleberry--Wolf and Looijenga asking for geometric properties shared by K3-surfaces living in a family over a small deformation of a twistor cycle, see \Cref{geomques} in the introduction.
-Our answer will be formulated in terms of \emph{complex-Riemannian} geometry, so that we begin by collecting some of its fundamental notions.
-While this in some sense gives a satisfying solution to the posed problem, the answer leads to a number of new questions and directions for further research.
-We will discuss some of these in the subsequent Section~\ref{conclusion} below.
+Finally, based on the results obtained above, we are able to give an answer to \Cref{geomques}, which asks for geometric properties shared by K3-surfaces living in a family over a small deformation of a twistor cycle.
+While \Cref{conformalStructures} below gives a satisfying solution to the posed problem, the answer leads to a number of new questions and directions.
+We will discuss some of these in Section~\ref{conclusion} below.